 In accessible web design, there is a separation between the way content is structured (HTML) and the way it is graphically displayed (CSS).
 We can compare the process to writing a book.
 The title, chapter headings, paragraphs and images form the content layer.
 The way the content appears, such as the layout, font, line spacing and colour, form the design layer.
 The content could be displayed in many different ways, but this would not change the overall structure or content of the book.

 A screen reader, commonly used by people with vision impairments, is an assistive technology that reads out the content layer to the user.
 Screen readers are used through the keyboard controls.
 As screen reader users may only have access to the content layer (HTML) of webpages and not to the design layer, it is important that you structure your content properly using HTML structural elements.
-This also impacts users on low bandwith connections whose browsers cannot display CSS.
+This also impacts users on low bandwidth connections whose browsers cannot display CSS.

 Additionally, it is important that all images have alternative text.
 When a screen reader encounters an image, it will read out the alternative text to the user.
 Without alternative text, the user will not know what is being displayed.

 This guideline applies to any online or digital content created for your course, including your Moodle site, documents (e.g. Word, Powerpoint and pdf files) and any third party tools or content.

 - Ensure all functionality of the content is operable through the keyboard.
 It is especially important to test this when using 3rd-party (external provider) tools.

 - Use heading elements (<h1>, <h2>, <h3>) to structure content.